 Armored Attack 44&45 by Steven Zaloga: These Books Are Packed with Photos of the Sherman tank

 These two books, with the same title cover 1944, the other 1945.
 These books show off Zaloga’s huge picture collection and there are so many photos of Shermans in US Army use you can really exercise your Sherman spotting skills with these books.
 Also, a must-have for a detail-focused modeler, these books are hardbound with high-quality paper and very clear photos.

 I’ve personally spent hours looking through these books looking for caption info, since many of the pics in it are somewhat common NARA photos, and I have them up on the site.
 These books are also filled with less common photos as well and are worth the money.

 Marine Corps Tank Battles in the Pacific, by Oscar Gilbert: A Must Read For Sherman Tank And Marine Tank Enthusiast.

-This book covers the Marines tank battles through the whole of World war II.
+This book covers the Marine tank battles through the whole of World war II.
 These books go into great detail about where, when, and how the Marines used tanks in the war.
-This books are a must read if you want to understand why the way Marines used tanks differently from the way the Army in Europe used them.
+These books are a must-read if you want to understand the way Marines used tanks differently from the way the Army in Europe used them.
 He also published books on the Marines use of Armor in Korea and Vietnam.